-We currently pay each Non-Executive Director an annual fee of $\[mathcal{\epsilon}$ 75,000 (£150,000 for the Chairman of our Board of Directors) and pay each of these directors an additional £4,000 per meeting attended in person or £1,000 per meeting attended by phone.
-Inaddition, we pay the chair of the Audit Committee an annual fee of £25,000 and each committee member will receive an annual fee of £15,000 and a fee of £4,000 per committee meeting attended in person or £1,000 per committee meeting attended by phone.
-We further pay the chair of each of the Nomination and Compensation Committee, the Group Treasury and Accounting Committee and the Group Portfolio and Investment Committee an annual fee of £15,000 and each committee member will receive an annual fee of £10,000 and a fee of £4,000 per committee meeting attended in person or £1,000 per committee meetin attended by phone.
+We currently pay each Non-Executive Director an annual fee of \in 75,000 (\in 150,000 for the Chairman of our Board of Directors) and pay each of these directors an additional \in 4,000 per meeting attended in person or \in 1,000 per meeting attended by phone.
+In addition, we pay the chair of the Audit Committee an annual fee of \in 25,000 and each committee member will receive an annual fee of \in 15,000 and a fee of \in 4,000 per committee meeting attended in person or \in 1,000 per committee meeting attended by phone.
+We further pay the chair of each of the Nomination and Compensation Committee, the Group Treasury and Accounting Committee and the Group Portfolio and Investment Committee an annual fee of \in 15,000 and each committee member will receive an annual fee of \in 10,000 per committee meeting attended by phone.
 In addition our Non-Executive Directors receive an annual grant of options to acquire shares in the Company, as provided for in the Company's remuneration policy for members of the Board of Directors and in accordance with the terms of the Company's stock option plan as approved by the general meeting of shareholders on October 31, 2006.
-As per December 31, 2012, ourNon-Executive Directors hold options to acquire a total of 49,778 shares in the Company, which options have been granted under this plan to our Non-Executive Directors, as further specified below in this report.
+As per December 31, 2012, our Non-Executive Directors hold options to acquire a total of 49,778 shares in the Company, which options have been granted under this plan to our Non-Executive Directors, as further specified below in this report.
 All members of the Board of Directors are reimbursed for reasonable costs and expenses incurred in attending meetings of our Board of Directors.